annotatedtmg/annotatedtmg/tmg/horace.md

 And the hall was well-lit as I walked down it and that's all I remember \\
 And the rain was light and it felt soft on my face and that's all I remember \\
 And the car was quiet inside and that's all I remember \\
-And it was talk but the sunlight was coming and that's all I remember
+And it was dark but the sunlight was coming and that's all I remember

 [^historiography]:
     [Historiography](https://en.wikipedia.org/wiki/Historiography) is the